friflo/Friflo.Json.Fliox/DemoHub/README.md

 [**JSON Fliox Hub**](https://github.com/friflo/Friflo.Json.Fliox) .NET library via a Web project.
 This library is an ORM used to create a schema for key-value or document databases by declaring a set of model classes used do define the types stored in each database container / table.
-For a simple setup the schema is used to run a server also as a database storing records (entities) in memory or in the file-system without any configuration or installation of a third party DBMS (database management system).
+For a simple setup the schema is used to run a server also as a database storing records (entities) in-memory or in the file-system without any configuration or installation of a third party DBMS (database management system).